v-rgrace/Viva/Viva/glint/setup/360-download-csv.md

 ms.date: 12/02/2024
 ---

-# 360 Feedback program CSV Subject, Feedback Provider, and Coach CSV reports
+# 360 Feedback program Subject, Feedback Provider, and Coach CSV reports

 For any 360 cycle in draft or scheduled status, admins can download a CSV file by selecting the **Import Subjects** button and then the **Download CSV** link.